Two jaguars in their natural habitat

 • cruel illegal poachers looking to profit from skin, paws, teeth, and other parts for use in traditional Asian medicine

-How to celebrate International Jaguar Day
+How to Celebrate International Jaguar Day

 Find out about more animal awareness days here